 Have a nose around the tool.
 Is the functionality simple and intuitive?
 Is it easy to navigate your way around?
 Does the design make you want to cry?
 Then consider training and support: if you have a problem, will you be able to solve it quickly?
 Are there any demo videos, walkthrough guides or customer case studies?
 What key problems do people seem to have with the tool?
 And what are your options for getting support?
 Ultimately, you shouldn’t have to dig too deeply just to get started with the tool.

 So be clear on exactly what the tool is designed for and how it treats each individual’s tracked data.
 Who has access to what data?
 Is employee data protected until they choose to share it?
 What information can bosses see?
 Where even is the tracked data stored?
 Does the company take data security seriously?
 Honesty, employee respect and security should come top of your priority list.
+Above all, steer well clear of tools with underhand tactics, like candid screenshots, keystroke monitoring and hidden system scripts.

 Don’t waste hours on this – just do a brief scan of a few sites for the problems people have encountered and how they think it compares to other time tracking tools.
 Be aware of issues that come up again and again, and decide if it’s a deal breaker.